 How can consumers pump the brakes on this spiral of late payments, extra fees and growing levels of debt before it gets completely out of hand?

 Typically, “rock bottom” for the downward spiral is filing for bankruptcy—which likely means forfeiting some of your assets and bearing a mark on your credit report for up to 10 years.
 If there’s something you can do besides this extreme course of action, it’s worth exploring.

 One possible solution for tackling serious credit card debt upwards of $7,500 is debt settlement.
 Enrolling in a debt settlement program means committing to making monthly deposits into a special account for months or years until you’ve saved a certain amount.
 Then the program will negotiate with creditors on your behalf, aiming to get lenders to accept a sum less than the original balance.
 While there are no guarantees, this tactic can work if creditors believe the alternative is receiving no payment at all.
-Reading through Freedom Debt Relief reviews, you’ll notice many consumers describe finding themselves trapped in an all-too-relatable debt spiral before deciding to pursue this tactic.
+Reading through, you’ll notice many consumers describe finding themselves trapped in an all-too-relatable debt spiral before deciding to pursue this tactic.

 Another option involves taking out a debt consolidation loan at a lower interest rate than your other debts, then using it to repay them all in one go.
 This strategy can work for those willing and able to repay the loan over the course of months or years to come.

 You may even be able to put an end to the detrimental debt spiral yourself, provided you’re able to reduce spending and prioritize strategic debt repayment.
 Many consumers find it helpful to follow a prescribed strategy, like paying off debts in order from highest interest to lowest interest.
 If you’re going to use the so-called avalanche method, be sure to make minimum payments on every balance, even when you’re chipping away at one in particular.